 On the plus side, the movies does contain some great old school stunts and wild train wrecks.
 I mean, some are really very well done!

 There’s an exciting scene of Bronson fighting a bad guy on top of the train and the guys are hanging off the side of it dangling over a ravine, and it’s impressive as hell!
 The guys really look like they’re close to buying it.

-And I have to say Jerry Goldsmith provides a terrific western score to the movie.
+Also, Jerry Goldsmith provides a terrific western score to the movie.
 Some of the tracks playing while we watch this locomotive travel through the snowy scenery got my heart racing and feet tapping.
-It certainly put me in the mood for a fun western actioner or even taking a nice train ride through the wilderness.
+It certainly put me in the mood for a fun western actioner or even wanting to take a nice train ride through the wilderness.

-It’s great to see folks like Crenna, Durning and Lauter play off Bronson, who does his tried and true taciturn hero character.
+It’s great to see folks like Crenna, Durning and Lauter play off Bronson, who does his tried and true taciturn anti-hero character.
 Somehow all the actors don’t really seem too passionate about their roles and just kind of go through the motions.
-It’s a great cast and it’s nice to see them all sharing the screen, but unfortunately they can’t do much to elevate the story and no one really gets to do anything really remarkable.
+It’s a great cast and it’s nice to see them all sharing the screen, but unfortunately they can’t do much to elevate the story and none one of them really gets to do anything really memorable in the film.

 Ireland doesn’t get to do much at all.
-Despite her starring alongside Bronson so frequently, I never thought she was ever that good of an actress and regardless of her being his real life wife, thought many times a lot of his movies would have been better had they cast a different leading lady for him.
+Despite her starring alongside Bronson so frequently, I never thought she was ever that good of an actress and regardless of her being his real life wife, have thought many times a lot of his movies would have been better had he allowed to case a different leading lady for him.

 For Bronson fans this will probably satisfy.
 It has enough fun action bits and macho staredowns that will provide a Bronson fix.
-For others, I don’t think they’ll be taking away much more than that, at least I didn’t.
+And he does look awfully cool throughout the film.
+For others, I don’t think it will be a an action/western/mystery that will keep them glued to their seat.

 Here’s the trailer, which not surprisingly gives away a lot of the best bits from the film.
 I wish the movie itself was as exciting as the trailer makes it seem.